jnggerg/Prediction-creator-gui-tool/README.md

 # Prediction-creator-gui-tool
-A simple python project with local sqlite db for twitch streamers / mods to make creating predictions easier to run / set up.
+A simple python project using a local SQLite database with FastAPI for Twitch streamers and moderators to make creating predictions easier to run / set up.